ekwan/cctk/tutorial/04_nics_ene/README.md

     print(f"generating {newfile}...")
  ```

- The files should then be submitted and run -- they should each take no more than a few minutes to run.
+ The files should then be submitted -- they should each take no more than a few minutes to run.

 ##### Step 3: Analysis (`graph.py`)